BdennisB/AVSblog/_posts/2023-03-20-Custom-cerificates.md

 ---
 layout: post
 title: Custom certificates
-share-title: HCX
+share-title: HCX service mesh
 subtitle: Impact on deploying HCX service mesh
 tags: [AVS, HCX, service mesh]
 ---

-# HCX service mesh
 ## Custom certificates

 During HCX service mesh creation one of the steps in there is to deploy the HCX MA or mobility agent on the IX appliance (interconnector).
-This is normally part of the service mesh deployment itself and doesnt require any additional action from your part.
+This is normally part of the service mesh deployment itself and doesn't require any additional action from your part.

-In a standard deployment, one without customer CA backed certificates the MA gets deployed to the IX appliance as part of the service mesh creatinon.
+In a standard deployment, one without customer CA backed certificates the MA gets deployed to the IX appliance as part of the service mesh creation.
 If and when your on-prem ESXi cluster is setup using **custom certificates** however, as it is considered a host in the on-premise ESXi clusterlandscape it needs to therefore authenticate using a host certificate signed by the on-premise CA or Certificate Authority.

 Looking for clues the error message pointing in that direction